muhammadalaa20/Landing-Page/README.md

-just copy paste the following line inside git bash [git clone https://github.com/muhammadalaa20/Landing-Page](https://github.com/muhammadalaa20/Landing-Page.git) and the open the folder in VSC then start editing
+just copy paste the following line inside git bash [git clone https://github.com/muhammadalaa20/Landing-Page](https://github.com/muhammadalaa20/Landing-Page.git) and then open the folder in VSC to start editing
 <!-- This is the place where you give instructions to developers on how to modify the code.

 You could give **instructions in depth** of **how the code works** and how everything is put together.